shanthiii09/Module-3-Control-Structures-in-Python/README.md

 we have output as

-Enter a number:5
+Enter a number: 5
 5 is an odd number.

-Enter a number:6
+Enter a number: 6
 6 is an even number.

 In Task 2, we used a variable a and set it equal to 0.